addiscent/vagrant-ruby-rails/README.md

 ### Using "vagrant-ruby-rails"

-Not much can be said here about how to use _Ruby_, the _Gems_, _Rails_, _RVM_, _Git_, and the other tools which come with _Ubuntu Server_, such as _VIM_.
-Those subjects are better covered elsewhere.
-But a few points unique to this particular project warrant some elaboration.

-Using the instructions above, you ventured "inside" the guest vbox, using "vagrant ssh" to verify the success of the build and the versions of its components.
-If you are not still there in your terminal, let's go back in there again, and do some exploring.
+While following the instructions above, you ventured "inside" the guest-vbox, using "vagrant ssh" to verify the success of the build and the versions of its components.
+Let's go back in there again, and do some exploring.

-Starting from within the ".../vagrant-ruby/" directory, in your regular host terminal shell, enter the following command :
+Starting from within the ".../vagrant-ruby/" directory, (in your regular host terminal shell), enter the following command :

     - $ vagrant ssh

-This will open an _ssh_ terminal shell into the guest vbox.
-Then, enter :
+This will open an _ssh_ terminal shell on the guest-vbox.
+Next, enter :

     - $ ls -l /     # list the contents of the root directory

-In the listing which results, notice a typical _Ubuntu Server 14.04_ root directory hierarchy, inside the guest vbox file system.
+In the listing which results, exists a typical _Ubuntu Server 14.04_ root directory hierarchy, inside the guest-vbox file system.

         total 92